 Timing: Each year, we post application directions and a tentative list of available scholarships during the spring semester.
 We also announce the process and the application deadline by email to all students.
 Please read the description of each scholarship carefully.
 Some scholarships are open to everyone, whereas others are only open to selected class years.

-The following scholarships have approaching deadlines.
 Please visit this website periodically for new scholarship opportunities, which are posted as we receive notice of them.
 Unlike our 1L and continuing student scholarships, the following may be open to students at other schools.